jamiehs/fluid-video-embeds/readme.txt

 4. It also handles different aspect ratio videos from Vimeo quite gracefully.
 The only circumstance where I've seen black bars is when YouTube serves a 320p or 480p video for mobile.

 == Changelog ==
+= 1.2.7 =
+* Added https:// to certain endpoint and asset URLs in the plugin (better https support).
+* Added 16:9 override for Vimeo videos.
+(It seems some servers are unable to reach Vimeo's API).
+* Added option to disable CSS output.
+This was breaking minification for some users.
+There is now an accompanying URL that shows the generated CSS for manual inclusion into the theme if desired.

 = 1.2.6 =
 * Removes the scheme (`http://`) from the iframe URLs for better `https://` support.
 Thanks to NicholasCook for the fix.